 Deduction u/s 80DDB can be claimed by Individuals and HUF only, provided that the assessee should be resident in India during the relevant previous year.

-Deduction under section 80DDB can not be claimed by non-resident Indian and any corporate or any other entity.
+Deduction under section 80DDB can not be claimed by non-resident Indians and any corporate or any other entity.

 What type of Diseases or Medical ailments are covered u/s 80DDB?